 Back up and recover services

-Tiger Cloud provides comprehensive backup and recovery solutions to protect your data, including automatic daily backups, cross-region protection, and point-in-time recovery.
+Tiger Cloud provides comprehensive backup and recovery solutions to protect your data, including automatic daily backups and point-in-time recovery.

 Automatic backupsSection titled “Automatic backups”